biondiLeo/Kernel_Image_Processing/README.md

  - Edge Detection
  - Emboss

-The convolution process takes place on ppm and pgm images
+The convolution process of this project takes place on ppm and pgm images

 Below is an example photo of the processing with sobel edge kernel:

 [![Sobel Edge example](https://github.com/biondiLeo/Kernel_Image_Processing/blob/master/test%20images/Examples%20KIP/ExampleKip.PNG)](#features)

+Author: Leonardo Biondi